Koszul property of Ulrich bundles and rationality of moduli spaces of stable bundles on Del Pezzo surfaces: Introduction

 {\bf Notation and conventions.} We will work over the field of complex numbers $\mathbb{C}$.
 A variety is an integral separated scheme of finite type over $\mathbb{C}$.
 For a smooth projective variety $X$, $K_X$ denotes its canonical bundle.
 For a vector bundle $\mathcal{F}$ on a smooth projective surface $X$, by ${\bf v}(\mathcal{F})$, we denote the triple ${\bf v}(\mathcal{F}):=(\textrm{rank}(\mathcal{F}), c_1(\mathcal{F}), c_2(\mathcal{F}))$.

-{\bf Acknowledgements.} We are extremely grateful to Professor Laura Costa and Professor Yusuf Mustopa for several valuable suggestions and corrections.
-In particular, we would like to thank Professor Laura Costa for pointing out an error in an earlier draft of this article, and to Professor Yusuf Mustopa for suggesting several improvements.
-We are also thankful to Professor Srikanth Iyengar for helpful and motivating discussions.
-The second author was supported by the National Science Foundation, Grant No. DMS-1929284 while in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, as part of the ICERM Bridge program.
+{\bf Acknowledgements.} We are grateful to Professor Laura Costa for pointing out an error in an earlier draft of this article, and to Professor Yusuf Mustopa for suggesting several improvements.
+We thank Professor Srikanth Iyengar for helpful and motivating discussions.
+We are also thankful to the referee for several valuable comments and for suggesting us the use of the diagram \eqref{referee}.
+During this work, the second author was supported by the National Science Foundation, Grant No. DMS-1929284 while in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, as part of the ICERM Bridge program.
 The research of the third author was supported by a Simons Postdoctoral Fellowship from the Fields Institute for Research in Mathematical Sciences.